OneDrive/onedrive-api-docs/docs/rest-api/resources/onenote-api-overview.md

 # Use the OneNote REST API

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Microsoft Graph lets your app get authorized access to a user's OneNote notebooks, sections, and pages in a personal or organization account.
 With the [appropriate delegated or application permissions](../../../concepts/permissions_reference.md#notes-permissions), your app can access the OneNote data of the signed-in user or any user in a tenant.

 ## Root URL
 The OneNote service root URL uses the following format for all calls to the OneNote API.
 ```
 https://graph.microsoft.com/{version}/{location}/onenote/
 ```

 The `version` segment in the URL represents the version of Microsoft Graph that you want to use:

 - `v1.0` is for stable production code.